-A candidate experience survey is a feedback form on the experience of the recruitment process from the perspective of the applicant.
-These are conducted by the Human Resources team with the goal of improving and optimizing their recruitment process to gain an improved candidate experience.
+A candidate experience survey is a feedback form on the recruitment process experience from the applicant’s perspective.
+The Human Resources team conducts these to improve and optimise their recruitment process to improve candidate experience.

-A candidate experience survey is the best way to get this insight, as questions are constructed to ask candidates in a direct manner.
+A candidate experience survey is the best way to get this insight, as questions are constructed to ask candidates directly.
 Thus, providing you with honest and accurate information to measure the experience of candidates.

 What’s the importance of a candidate experience survey?

 Candidate experience surveys are important for many reasons, these are:

 1. Negative experiences reaches many ears

 We’ve mentioned the impact of bad word-of-mouth spreading like wildfire is harmful to both company brands and dispels any future potential candidates.

 With social media platforms reaching the eyes and ears of billions of people worldwide, companies need to be more concerned with their company image than ever before.